-These two programs should be integrated and marketed as a simple and straightforward Statewide College Promise Program.
+These two programs should be integrated and marketed as a simple and straightforward Statewide College Promise Program for students from households who are eligible for the full WA Grant and have at least a 3.0 GPA.
 In the near term this would have a powerful effect on how they are communicated to and understood by eligible students and families.
-Longer term, this would create a new structure that could be gradually expanded by adjusting the dials for income eligibility.
+Longer term, this would create a new structure that could be gradually expanded by adjusting the dials for income eligibility and minimum GPA.

-In 2015, Tennessee Gov. Bill Haslam signed legislation that established Tennessee Promise, a last-dollar scholarship program that allows recent high school graduates an opportunity to earn two years of college credit toward an associate degree or certificate without paying tuition or fees.
+In 2015, Tennessee Gov. Bill Haslam signed legislation that established Tennessee Promise, 76 a last-dollar scholarship program that allows recent high school graduates an opportunity to earn two years of college credit toward an associate degree or certificate without paying tuition or fees.
 In order to be eligible for a Tennessee Promise scholarship, students must fill out the FAFSA by a certain date.
 Any scholarship awards are then calculated based on the other sources of aid that they receive.
 The program has enrolled more than 108,000 students over the past seven years.77